jundalisay/superb/content/en/maharlika/laws/epira/chapter-2c.md

 date: 2021-09-26
 ---

-## SEC.
-31. Retail Competition and Open Access
+## Section 31.
+Retail Competition and Open Access

 <!-- Any law to the contrary notwithstanding,  -->